pennyJack/my-personal-website-v2/content/posts/2020-19-08--Implement-CMP-in-SPA-over-GTM.md

 [![Adapt trigger](/media/cmp-setup-spa/gatsby-route-change_trigger_notOnFirstLoad.jpg)](/media/cmp-setup-spa/gatsby-route-change_trigger_notOnFirstLoad.jpg)

 Be aware that this workaround leaves one edge case uncovered: we don't collect the page views that occur, before the _gtm.load_ event took place.
 I think it is improbable that a user navigates to the next page, right after arriving on the landing page.
-However, if he does, we don't register it in Google Analytics.
+However, if he does, we might not register it in Google Analytics.

 Finally, don't forget to assign the modified trigger (here: _gatsby-route-change - notOnFirstLoad_) to the custom HTML tag.